Encuentro Surf Stats

 All swells

-The graph shows the range of swells directed at Encuentro through an average June.
-It is based on 2786 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the coastline so we have chosen the optimum grid node based on what we know about Encuentro, and at Encuentro the best grid node is 26 km away (16 miles).
-The rose diagram shows the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but lacks direction information.
-Five colours illustrate increasing wave sizes.
-Blue shows the smallest swells, less that 0.5m (1.5 feet) high.
-These happened only 53% of the time.
-Green and yellow show increasing swell sizes and biggest swells greater than >3m (>10ft) are shown in red.
-In each graph, the area of any colour is proportional to how frequently that size swell was forecast.
-The diagram suggests that the most common swell direction, shown by the largest spokes, was NE, whereas the the prevailing wind blows from the ESE.
+The figure illustrates the variation of swells directed at Encuentro over a normal July and is based upon 2976 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the coast so we have chosen the best grid node based on what we know about Encuentro.
+In this particular case the best grid node is 26 km away (16 miles).
+The rose diagram describes the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing without direction information.
+Five colours show increasing wave sizes.
+The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
+These occurred only 53% of the time.
+Green and yellow show increasing swell sizes and red represents largest swells greater than >3m (>10ft).
+In either graph, the area of any colour is proportional to how frequently that size swell happens.
+The diagram suggests that the dominant swell direction, shown by the longest spokes, was ENE, whereas the the most common wind blows from the ESE.
 Because the wave model grid is out to sea, sometimes a strong offshore wind blows largest waves away from Encuentro and offshore.
-We lump these in with the no surf category of the bar chart.
+We group these with the no surf category of the bar chart.
 To simplify things we don't show these in the rose diagram.
-Because wind determines whether or not waves are good for surfing at Encuentro, you can load a different image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause clean enough to surf waves at Encuentro run for about 47% of the time.
+Because wind determines whether or not waves are surfable at Encuentro, you can load a different image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+During a typical July, swells large enough to cause good for surfing waves at Encuentro run for about 47% of the time.